Alessio2704/monte-carlo-simulator/README.md

 ## 🔬 Development & Contribution

 Contributions are welcome!
 The project is designed to be highly extensible.
+The compiler code is now a proper Python package located in the `compiler/vsc/` directory.

 ### Running Tests